postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/newman-custom-reporters.md

 1. In the directory of your choice, create a blank npm package with `npm init`.

-2. Add an `index.js` file, that exports a function of the following form:
+2. Add an `index.js` file, which exports a function of the following form:

 ```javascript
 function (emitter, reporterOptions, collectionRunOptions) {